 “…to find their soul, the ancients went into the desert. … they went into the desert to teach us that the place of the soul is a lonely desert.
 There they found the abundance of visions, the fruits of the desert, the wonderous flowers of the soul” -C.G Jung, The Red Book

-We have gained much learning, inspiration and knowledge from many different sources – for which we are immensely grateful, amongst others:
+We have gained much learning, inspiration and knowledge from many different sources – for which we are immensely grateful.

-Our original guides Judy Bekker and Valerie Morris for inspiring us with their teachings from the School of Lost Borders and Angeles Arrien, and for holding us, and giving us the tools to begin this work with such open-heartedness over the decades.
+Our gratitude goes to our original guides Judy Bekker and Valerie Morris for inspiring us with their teachings from the School of Lost Borders and Angeles Arrien, and for holding us, and giving us the tools to begin this work with such open-heartedness over the decades.
+Judy and Valerie embued this work with a partcularly southern African tone and infused their facilitation with global perspectives.

-The brave souls who have quested with us in the past, who have inspired us with their tenacity and courage and who have carried the gifts of their Vision Quests back into their lives, living into them over the years.
+We are grateful to the brave souls who have quested with us in the past, who have inspired us with their tenacity and courage and who have carried the gifts of their Vision Quests (as we called them then) back into their lives, living into them over the years.

-Other wilderness and Vision Quest guides we have encountered over the years, some of whom gather every 2 -3 years at an International Gathering of Wilderness Guides for sharing stories, skills and knowledge.
+Other wilderness and solo fast guides we have encountered over the years, some of whom gather every 2 -3 years at an International Gathering of Wilderness Guides for sharing stories, skills and knowledge.
 In particular, Chris Wilton, Sue Sully, Meredith Little, Scott Eberle, Angeles Arrien and recently Lucille Greeff have all supported and encouraged our work – at times unknowingly.

 The work and books of Stephen Foster and Meredith Little, Bill Plotkin and Geneen Marie Haugen and Angeles Arrien provide the backbone of the way we work.